-The TLAM course work encompasses much more than just a typical program of in-class lectures and readings.
-It also focuses on the importance of building relationships, networking, advocating for tribal cultural institutions, and partnering with others to bring about greater awareness of tribal libraries, archives, and museums; the professionals that work in these institutions; and the services they provide and the role they play in their communities.
+The TLAM coursework encompasses much more than just a typical program of in-class lectures and readings.
+It also focuses on the importance of building relationships, networking, advocating for tribal cultural institutions, and partnering with others to bring about greater awareness of tribal libraries, archives, and museums; the professionals that work in these institutions; the services they provide; and the role they play in their communities.

 Ongoing Activities